umbertomig/css002/README.md

 # CSS 2

-## Data and Model Programming for Computational Social Science
+**Data and Model Programming for Computational Social Science**

 [Dr. Umberto Mignozzetti](https://github.com/umbertomig)

 ---

-This course explores the use of computational methods across the social sciences.
-Topics include thinking like a computational social scientist; research design for large datasets; legal and ethical dimensions of Computational Social Science.
-Students will implement demonstrations of these methods in Python.
+This course teaches the use of computational methods across the social sciences.
+Topics include basic data manipulation, plotting data and visualizations, applied statistics, and machine learning.
+We will also develop skills such as thinking like a computational social scientist; research design for large datasets; legal and ethical dimensions of Computational Social Science.
+Students will implement these methods in Python.

 In this repo: